- Medical Scholar Program

-- Take lots of science and math courses.
-(Take additional courses in science rather than math if given the choice, unless you plan to major in biomedical engineering.
-In that case, you should take as many math courses as possible.)
+Concentrate on science and math courses.
+Take additional courses in science rather than math if given the choice, unless you plan to major in biomedical engineering.
+In that case, you should take as many math courses as possible.

-- Consider taking Advanced Placement and/or Advanced Credit courses whenever possible.
-Although medical schools generally do not accept this credit for biology, chemistry and physics -- they require students to complete these science classes at a college or university -- advanced coursework in science and math is excellent preparation for pre-professional health studies at college.
-Even if you take AP/AC sciences courses, you are strongly encouraged to take these courses at SLU also.
+Consider taking Advanced Placement and/or Advanced Credit courses whenever possible.
+Advanced coursework in science and math is excellent preparation for pre-professional health studies in college.
+Medical schools generally do not accept AP/AC credit for biology, chemistry and physics.
+Students are encouraged to take these courses at a 4-year college or university.

 In college, you will follow the pre-professional health curriculum, a prescribed series of courses that students must take.

-The courses you need to take before applying to professional school include general biology I and II, general chemistry I and II, organic chemistry I and II, physics I and II, upper division biology, calculus I and English composition.
-Check with individual schools for specific requirements, as some do not require calculus.
+The courses you need to take before applying to professional school include general biology I and II with labs, general chemistry I and II with labs, organic chemistry I and II with labs, physics I and II with labs, upper division biology, calculus I, biochemistry, psychology, sociology and English composition.

-Choose schools that you have the best shot at getting into based on your GPA and standardized test scores.
+Choose schools that you have the most competitive application to based on your GPA and standardized test scores.
 Also consider location, state of residence and cost.

-There are many opportunities in and out of the health field, including law school and graduate programs in the sciences and health-related fields.
-Talk to your major advisers and Pre-professional Health studies advisers for specific suggestions.
+There are many opportunities within the health field and other professional sectors, including law school and graduate programs in the sciences and health-related fields.
+Talk to your major advisors and Pre-Professional Health Studies Advisors for specific suggestions.

 Verhaegen Hall Room 105 * 3634 Lindell * St. Louis, MO 63108 * 314-977-2840